NomicFoundation/hardhat-vscode/CONTRIBUTING.md

 - `./client` - the vscode extension, which mainly delegates onto the language server for functionality
 - `./server` - the Hardhat language server, which supports the validation, quickfixes and other solidity language features of the extension
-- `./test` - integration tests that combine both client and server
+- `./test/e2e` - e2e tests that combine both client and server
 - `./snippets` - the code snippets the extension contributes on install
 - `./syntaxes` - the solidity syntax highlighting rules